blockdeep/libro/src/medium/Include_Extrinsic_Documentation.md

 ## Description

+An extrinsic in Substrate is a primary interface for interacting with the blockchain.
+It represents a transaction or an inherent operation submitted by users or the system itself, allowing them to invoke specific logic defined in the runtime.
+As extrinsics directly impact the state of the blockchain, ensuring their functionality, clarity, and correctness is crucial for maintaining the network's integrity.
+Proper documentation of extrinsics provides developers and users with the context needed to understand their purpose, inputs, permissions, and potential outcomes, reducing the risk of misuse or errors.

-A lack of documentation for extrinsics can lead to misunderstandings about their functionality, expected inputs, permissions, and possible errors.
-Proper documentation ensures that developers and users understand how to interact with the extrinsic correctly.
-Additionally, it provides valuable context inside the code metadata allowing frontend clients and users to get more insight regarding its purpose.
+A lack of documentation for extrinsics can lead to confusion about their functionality, expected inputs, permissions, and possible errors.
+This makes it harder for developers and users to correctly interact with the runtime.
+Providing comprehensive documentation for extrinsics ensures clarity, improves usability, and offers valuable insights to both frontend clients and users, reducing the likelihood of misuse or unexpected errors.

 ## What should be avoided